Findus23/guides/content/static_pages/jax-xla-options/index.md

 The legacy flag for setting GPU graph level.
 Use xla_gpu_enable_command_buffer in new use cases.
 0 = off; 1 = capture fusions and memcpys; 2 = capture gemms; 3 = capture convolutions.

 ## --xla_gpu_enable_command_buffer
-- default: `"FUSION, CUBLAS, CUBLASLT, CUSTOM_CALL, CUDNN, CONDITIONAL"`
+- default: `"FUSION, CUBLAS, CUBLASLT, CUSTOM_CALL, CUDNN"`
 - type: **string**

 The types of the commands that are recorded into command buffers.
 It can either be a list of command types or a list of command types with + and - as prefix, which indicate adding or removing a command type to/from the default list.